 - You can immediately charge purchases or access cash.

 - If you don’t have a good debt-to-income ratio and a track record of at least two years in business, you may not qualify.

 - Exceeding your credit limit or paying your bill late can incur fees and penalties.

-- While business lines of credit can help fund immediate, short-term needs, they can become costly over time as you withdraw more capital.
+- While business lines of credit can help fund immediate, short-term needs, they may become costly over time as you withdraw more capital.

 How to qualify for a business line of credit

-At a minimum, you'll need at least six months in business and $25,000 in annual revenue to qualify.
-Although some lenders don't set a minimum credit score, borrowers most likely will need a score of 500 or higher to qualify.
+Although some lenders don't set a minimum credit score, borrowers will most likely need a score of 660 or higher to qualify.

 If the time isn’t right to apply for an SBA loan or a bank term loan, a line of credit typically offers access to fast cash and flexibility as well as the opportunity to build your credit.
 Each business is unique, and each situation is different.

 If you’ve determined that an LOC is the right fit, learn more or apply today.